Robust and efficient data-driven predictive control: Robust eDDPC

+\begin{thm} Given noisy measurements $\widetilde w$ of a trajectory $w\in\mathscr{B}|_T$ as in \eqref{eqn_noisyw} satisfying Assumption~\ref{asmp_noisydata}, where $\mathscr{B}\in\partial\mathscr{L}_{m,n,\ell}^{q}$ is controllable, let $u\in(\mathbb{R}^m)^T$ be PE of order $d+n$ for $d\geq\ell+1$.
+Further, let Assumptions~\ref{asmp_polytopic}-\ref{asmp_LICQ} and the assumptions of Corollary~\ref{cor_hatP_P} hold, and let $\mathscr{B}$ be controlled by Algorithm~\ref{alg_rob_eDDPC} for $L\geq \max\{2n, d\}$.
+Then, for any $\overline{V}>0$, there exist $\varepsilon^*,c_{V_1},c_{V_2}>0$, $c_{V_3}\in(0,1)$ and $\phi\in\mathcal{K}_{\infty}$ such that, for all initial conditions $\xi_0^{\mathrm{on}}$ satisfying $V(\xi_0^{\mathrm{on}})\leq \overline{V}$ and all $\bar{\varepsilon}\leq\varepsilon^*$, Problem \eqref{eqn_robust_eDDPC} is feasible for $t=in$, $i\in\mathbb{N}$, and the closed-loop system satisfies \end{thm} \begin{pf} See Appendix~\ref{appendix_guarantees}.
+The proof follows similar steps as the proofs of \cite[Th.
+IV.1, Prop.
+IV.1 and Cor.
+IV.1]{Berberich22_IRP} and consists of the following main steps: \textbf{(i)} Translating the measurement noise to an input disturbance for a nominal DDPC scheme. \textbf{(ii)} Showing that the multi-step nominal scheme is inherently robust with respect to input-disturbances and, \textbf{(iii)} establishing practical stability of the robust DDPC scheme \eqref{eqn_robust_eDDPC}.
+The important difference of our setting compared to \cite{Berberich22_IRP} is the use of $\widehat{P}$ as a predictor in \eqref{eqn_robust_eDDPC} instead of a Hankel matrix.
+Due to the use of low-rank approximation when constructing $\widehat{P}$, the effect of measurement noise can now no longer be easily translated into an input disturbance for a nominal scheme as in \cite{Berberich22_IRP}.
+To this end, in Appendix~\ref{appendix_guarantees1} we employ slack variables for the input as well as the output in order to show the claim.
+This requires several modifications that make use of the uncertainty quantification results from Theorem~\ref{thm_uncertaintyquantification} and Corollary~\ref{cor_hatP_P}.
+Once this is established, recursive feasibility and stability follow using similar arguments as in \cite{Berberich22_IRP}, see Appendices \ref{appendix_guarantees2} and \ref{sec_recfeasproof}. \end{pf} Theorem~\ref{thm_guarantees} shows that if the $n$ step robust eDDPC scheme is initially feasible, then it is recursively feasible and the closed-loop system is practically exponentially stable.
+Specifically, the closed-loop trajectories converge to a region $\mathbb{V}$ around the origin whose size is proportional to the noise level.
+As in \cite{Berberich22_IRP}, this result is qualitative and quantifying $\mathbb{V}$ without model knowledge can be difficult.
 The results of Theorem~\ref{thm_guarantees} can potentially be more conservative than the analogous ones presented in \cite{Berberich22_IRP} for a robust DDPC scheme that uses Hankel matrices of noisy data.
 This is because our analysis uses the uncertainty quantification result in Theorem~\ref{thm_uncertaintyquantification}, for which the corresponding bounds tend to be conservative.
 In contrast, the uncertainty due to additive noise in \cite{Berberich22_IRP} can easily be separated and upper bounded (due to the use of Hankel matrices).
-However, as explained below Remark~\ref{rem_anglebound_irr_data}, larger quantitative orders of PE lead to tighter error bounds in \eqref{eqn_hatP_P}.
-An important advantage of the robust eDDPC over the robust scheme from \cite{Berberich22_IRP} is that it achieves practically comparable performance with very little number of data points, for which the robust scheme from \cite{Berberich22_IRP} cannot even be implemented, as shown in the following section.
+However, as explained below Theorem~\ref{thm_uncertaintyquantification}, larger quantitative orders of PE lead to tighter error bounds in \eqref{eqn_hatP_P}.
+An important advantage of the robust eDDPC over the robust scheme from \cite{Berberich22_IRP} is that it achieves comparable performance with very little number of data points, for which the scheme from \cite{Berberich22_IRP} cannot even be implemented, as shown in the following section.